civictechdc/hackdc2025/README.md

 Photo Albums:

-- Photos by Alex Gurvich: [Album](https://photos.app.goo.gl/AYcR6qTsjCkaehAy5)
+- Photos by Alex Gurvich, Dean Eby, and the Civic Tech DC team: [Album](https://photos.app.goo.gl/AYcR6qTsjCkaehAy5)

 Everything is licensed to encourage reuse and continuation.